 While you’re at it, make sure all gutters and downspouts are in good condition and secured properly.
 If they aren’t, have repairs made before winter hits.
 Making sure your gutters are in good shape and securely attached will help prevent them from blowing around and suffering further damage in winter storms.

-Shorter winter days mean a greater need for lighting, both in and surrounding your building.
+Shorter winter days mean a greater need for lighting, both inside and surrounding your building.

 Inspect your lighting on a regular basis, replacing lamps and repairing damage as needed.
 While you’re at it, dust lamps and clean lens surfaces to enhance lighting performance.
 Luminaires that have transformers, control gear, or accessories like glare baffles or color filters should be thoroughly checked as well.

-Finally, though a licensed or manufacturer-authorized professional should inspect fire- and life-safety systems, you can take the initiative to make sure your certifications are up to date and any necessary reports and paperwork are easy to find.
+Although a licensed or manufacturer-authorized professional should inspect fire- and life-safety systems, you can take the initiative to make sure your certifications are up-to-date and any necessary reports and paperwork are easy to find.

 Whenever inclement weather hits, power outages are inevitable.
 In the event of an outage, it’s vital that your tenants are able to continue with their day-to-day business.